On Lorentz Variability of Magnetically Dominated Relativistic Outflows: Model and Analysis

-To analyze the apparent properties of magnetic fields, we adopt relativistic jet geometry shown in Fig. 1.
+To explore how spatially extended stationary magnetic structures behave under relativistic transformations, we develop a covariant formalism that relates their representation in the co-moving and observer frames.
+For this purpose we adopt relativistic jet geometry shown in Fig. 1.
 The coordinate system $(X,Y,Z)$ defines the observer's lab frame, with distant observer located along the $Z$-axis.
 The jet lies in the plane normal to the $X$-axis and is inclined by an angle $\theta$ to the line of sight.
 The primed spatial coordinates $(X^\prime,Y^\prime,Z^\prime)$ correspond to the local co-moving frame of the jet outflow, which moves at relativistic velocity relative to the observer.
 The coordinate system $X^{\prime \prime},Y^{\prime \prime},Z^{\prime \prime}$ specifies yet another co-moving frame, with its $Z^{\prime \prime}$ axis aligned with the direction of the jet flow.
 Lorentz transformations are then applied to relate quantities between the two frames, enabling us to compute the corresponding observable features in the lab frame.
+Note, that no assumptions are made about geometric alignment or the physical interpretation of magnetic field lines, which are frame-dependent under Lorentz transformations.
+In this setup, the only physically meaningful geometrical parameter is the angle $\theta$ between the observer’s line of sight and the jet bulk velocity, as it directly enters the Lorentz transformation and determines the relative orientation of the reference frames.

 The electromagnetic field in the co-moving frame is described by the field tensor $F^{\prime\mu\nu}$, defined at the co-moving spacetime coordinates $x^{\prime\delta}$.
 The corresponding field in the observer frame is obtained through the Lorentz transformation of the tensor: